Trump’s ‘fire and fury’ threat, N. Korea response hit global stocks

-President Donald Trump’s warning North Korea faced “fire and fury” and Pyongyang’s response it was considering an attack on Guam drove investors out of stocks on Wednesday and into the safety of the yen, Swiss franc, gold and government debt.
+President Donald Trump’s warning North Korea faced “fire and fury” and Pyongyang’s threat of possible retaliation drove investors out of stocks on Wednesday and into the safety of the yen, Swiss franc, gold and government debt.

-European shares fell, following falls in Asia and on Wall Street.
-U.S. stock index futures also fell, with the S&P 500 indicated to open down 0.4 per cent.
+European shares slid, following falls in Asia and on Wall Street.
+U.S. stock index futures also fell, with the S&P 500 indicated to open down 0.5 per cent .

+The Swiss franc, by contrast, was on track for its biggest single-day rise in more than 2 1/2 years.

 “Trump’s comments about North Korea have created nervousness and the fear is if the President really means what he said: “fire and fury,” said Naeem Aslam, chief market analyst at Think Markets in London.